 - Run A/B tests for calls to action and messaging to see what resonates best with your audience.

-- Collect qualitative feedback from customers about their experiences through surveys and one-on-one conversations.
+- Collect qualitative customer feedback about their experiences through surveys and one-on-one conversations.

 - Measure engagement and conversion rates for each channel.
 For emails, you can track open and click-through rates.
 You’ll be able to see this information in your email marketing software.

-An omnichannel contact center powers all your customer communications — from phone calls and emails to SMS — from one central platform.
+An omnichannel customer engagement platform powers all your customer communications — from phone calls and emails to SMS — from one central platform.

 It helps you: